Brooklands Fun Day – At The Community Park, Brooklands, Weybridge Surrey

 The flamboyant Fox plays the bass guitar and he also sings backing vocals.
 Paul Wheeler is the versatile, talented keyboard player and Jake Fryer from The Jake Fryer Quartet regularly plays saxophone with the band.

-Dog Show – New at Brooklands Fun Day for 2018
+Dog Show – Returning to Brooklands Fun Day for 2019

 The show is FREE to enter and winners will receive rosettes.